 Mosquitoes are one of those creatures that you can find almost everywhere in the world – maybe just not Antarctica.
 With a widespread population of approximately 3,500 known species, mosquitos are amongst the most popular- at 110 trillion in the world (1).
 So, what about mosquitoes in Thailand?

+Thailand is one of the countries with the highest number of mosquito species globally.
 As mosquitoes prefer to live in places where the weather is warm and humid, like the tropical regions, places like southeast Asian countries are no strangers to mosquitoes and their problems.
-And out of all the countries in the area, Thailand is one of the countries where it is believed to have the highest numbers of mosquito species globally.

 Thailand, together with Brazil, Malaysia, and Indonesia, has one of the largest populations of mosquitoes (1).
 Known as a tropical country with common weather all year round, mosquitos are most specifically found in the northern area, where mosquitoes lay their eggs in rainy and gloomy weather.